Local Government

 Cost of Living

-• The cost of living went up 7% in 2023.
+• The cost of living continues to fluctuate.
 Heat, hydro and gas, all went up more than 20%.
-Basic materials and supplies that are necessary to complete the work were in some instances, double the price, due to shortages.

 Strategic Objectives